 Our first crack at volunteering at the Fair with kids was at the Alphabet Forest exhibit in 2014.
 The kids enjoyed duties right alongside us promoting literacy activities and local authors.

 FFTC invited Twin Cities-area families to come volunteer alongside us at the 2015 Fair.
 You do NOT, however, need to be with an organization to volunteer your time.
 Shifts are about 3 hours long and include guiding families through the mock farm exhibit.
 Once your shift has been completed, you are free to enjoy the Fair!

-Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2021.
+Anne was super excited to volunteer for the Minnesota State Fair Foundation for the first time in 2019 and will be returning in 2022.
 While this is NOT an opportunity fit for kids, she will earn a free admission ticket for each 4-hour shift served.

 Other places to look into volunteering at the Minnesota State Fair:

-• For more State Fair 2021 planning, try our list of 50 Things To Do at the Minnesota State Fair.
+- Try our list of 50 Things To Do at the Minnesota State Fair.

 Want to get emails when we re-publish this and other articles?
-Sign up for our Newsletter below:
+Sign up for our newsletter below: